benchristel/programming-without-mystery/0100-intro.md

 ## What's In This Book?

-This book has five main sections.
+This book has seven main sections.

-- A **glossary** of common terms that you'll encounter throughout this book and in other resources on TDD.
-- A **vision of effective TDD**, presenting my experiences of software teams that have successfully integrated the practice into their workflows.
+- **Why Test-Drive?** Enumerates the goals that TDD helps software teams achieve, and presents a vision of what work can be like when TDD done well.
+These descriptions are grounded in my experiences on many different teams that have successfully integrated TDD into their workflows.
+- **Difficulties.** Describes all the ways in which TDD can go awry.
+It provides important context for understanding the warnings and caveats in later sections.
-- Two **case studies** showing how I've applied TDD to my own open-source projects.
-These go into detail with code examples and explanations of the techniques I applied.
+- **A Case Study.** Shows how I've applied TDD to one of my own projects.
+It goes into detail with code examples and explanations of the techniques I applied.
+- **Principles.** Distills general principles from the case study and illustrates them with specific examples.
-- A **reference section** that collects ideas and techniques from the earlier chapters.
+- **Reference.** Summarizes the ideas and techniques from the earlier chapters.
 Essentially, this is a recapitulation of the main points of the book, optimized for easy access.
+- **Coda.** Offers a holistic view of the book's subject matter, lest we miss the forest for the trees.
-- A list of **further resources**: the books, papers, and videos that have helped and inspired me.
+- **Further Resources.** Lists the books, papers, and videos that have helped and inspired me.

 ## Who Should Read This Book?